 The fair values of loans and receivables were determined by discounting future net cash flows using rates taking into account the estimated timing of payments and credit risk.

-Because trade and other receivables have short settlement periods and estimated fair values that are virtually the same as the carrying value, the carrying amount has been used as fair value
+Because trade and other receivables have short settlement periods and estimated fair values approximate the carrying value, the carrying amount has been used as fair value.

 (2) Available-for-sale financial assets